nojchang/burger-menu-ordering-program/README.md

 ## Program Overview

-The program consists of two main classes: `Order` and `OrderBurger`, and an interface `OrderInterface`.
+The program consists of two main classes: abstract class `Order` and `OrderBurger`, and an interface `OrderInterface`.
 Here's a brief overview of each class and their responsibilities:

 ### `Order` (Abstract Class)
 - Serves as an abstract class providing a blueprint for different types of orders.